Facebook tracking pixel Readiness Intake Example | Conversion System Skip to main content

 Intake example

-The audit checks whether these fields exist, whether the team trusts them, and whether they change how an inquiry moves.
+The plan checks whether these fields exist, whether the team trusts them, and whether they change how an inquiry moves.

 Stage